Relational databases

 Note: In Windows pg_dump and psql are located in ProgramFiles\PostgreSQL\...\bin

-In order to make it work from any folder, you shoul add that path to your environment variables
+In order to make it work from any folder, you should add that path to your environment variables

 pgAdmin